dfelinto/blender-manual/manual/modeling/geometry_nodes/point/distribute_points_on_faces.rst

    built from the normal with the :doc:`/modeling/geometry_nodes/utilities/rotate_euler`.
 Keep in mind that the Z axis of the result rotation will be arbitrary, since the mesh normal used to create the rotation does not have enough information to set all three rotation axes.

-Stable ID
-   The node also generates a "Random ID" output, which is an identifier for each point used for stability.
-   When the mesh is deformed or the density changes, used in the :doc:`/modeling/geometry_nodes/utilities/random_value` and :doc:`Instance on Points </modeling/geometry_nodes/instances/instance_on_points>` nodes.